-- Hard Forks: A "hard fork" occurs when a cryptocurrency goes through a protocol change that results in a permanent division from the legacy distributed ledger, which results in the creation of a "new" cryptocurrency (in addition to the "old" cryptocurrency).
-The IRS has ruled that the value of the cryptocurrency received as a result of a hard fork is taxable as ordinary income in the year of receipt. - Soft Forks: If the change in the protocol does not result in a division of the blockchain, then there is a "soft fork," which has no tax effect at all because no new cryptocurrency is created or added to the user's wallet.
-A soft fork generally brings new functionality to a software's blockchain via software upgrades. - Air Drops: An "air drop" occurs when a coin or token is sent to a variety of wallet addresses, free of charge (usually for promotional purposes).
-The IRS has indicated that the value of the cryptocurrency received as a result of an airdrop is taxable as ordinary income in the year of receipt.
+- Hard forks: A "hard fork" occurs when a cryptocurrency goes through a protocol change that results in a permanent division from the legacy distributed ledger, which results in the creation of a "new" cryptocurrency (in addition to the "old" cryptocurrency).
+The IRS has ruled that the value of the cryptocurrency received as a result of a hard fork is taxable as ordinary income in the year of receipt. - Soft forks: If the change in the protocol does not result in a division of the blockchain, then there is a "soft fork," which has no tax effect at all because no new cryptocurrency is created or added to the user's wallet.
+A soft fork generally brings new functionality to a software's blockchain via software upgrades. - Air drops: An "air drop" occurs when a coin or token is sent to a variety of wallet addresses, free of charge (usually for promotional purposes).
+The IRS has indicated that the value of the cryptocurrency received as a result of an airdrop is taxable as ordinary income in the year of receipt. - Mining/Staking: Mining and staking are the two methods by which blockchains achieve consensus on the ownership of various blockchain assets.
+Although the mechanics of mining and staking vary by blockchain, the two systems generally reward miners and stakers with additional units

-- Mining/Staking: Mining and staking are the two methods by which blockchains achieve consensus on the ownership of various blockchain assets.
-Although the mechanics of mining and staking vary by blockchain, the two systems generally reward miners and stakers with additional units of the blockchain's native cryptocurrency (e.g., miners on the Bitcoin blockchain receive rewards denominated in Bitcoin).
-The IRS has indicated that the FMV of cryptocurrency received as a mining reward must be included in gross income upon receipt.
-The IRS has not directly addressed the treatment of staking rewards in formal guidance.
-For a detailed analysis, see Proof of Stake-What's Really at Stake on the Tax Front? - DeFi: Decentralized finance or "DeFi" comprises a number of different protocols and transactions, including decentralized exchanges "DEXs" and borrowing/lending platforms.
+- of the blockchain's native cryptocurrency (e.g., miners on the Bitcoin blockchain receive rewards denominated in bitcoin).
+The IRS has indicated that the FMV of cryptocurrency received as a mining or staking reward must be included in gross income upon receipt. - DeFi: Decentralized finance or "DeFi" comprises a number of different protocols and transactions, including decentralized exchanges (DEXs) and borrowing/lending platforms.
 Taxpayers can use DEXs to exchange cryptocurrency on a peer-to-peer basis and can also participate as a "liquidity provider" to earn fees on contributed cryptocurrency.
 Cryptocurrency lending platforms generally allow users to post cryptocurrency as collateral, earn fees on posted collateral, and, if desired, borrow against such cryptocurrency.
 The IRS has not directly addressed the treatment of liquidity providers, but the use of a DEX to effectuate an exchange is a taxable transaction.
 The taxation of cryptocurrency denominated loans has also not been addressed by the IRS.
-For a detailed analysis, see Cryptocurrency Loans-Taxable or Not?

 - You may reduce gain or increase losses by selecting higher basis lots of cryptocurrency for sale.
 If you specifically identify the lots of cryptocurrency sold, you should ensure that you maintain adequate records to support the intended treatment of the transactions. - The inapplicability of the wash sale and constructive sale rules may present tax planning opportunities not available to other investment asset classes and eliminates significant traps for the unwary.
-However, you should be mindful of other rules that could limited the tax benefits of transactions that do not have sufficient economic substance.
+However, you should be mindful of other rules that could limit the tax benefits of transactions that do not have sufficient economic substance.

-Derivative Transactions
+Derivative transactions